 Nvidia GeForce Now’s primary feature is essentially eliminating system requirements for PC games.
 If your system is not capable of running the latest Battlefield or Metro game without the framerate tanking, using GeForce Now will make this a non-issue.
 Mac users who don’t want to shell out cash for Windows 10 or partition their hard drives will also be able to enjoy the exact same games, opening up the door for dozens if not hundreds of more games to them.

 GeForce Now also includes a feature it dubs “Ultra Streaming Mode.”
-Using this, Nvidia says your framerates should increase from 60 frames per second to north of 120 frames per second, which will reduce latency.
+Using this, Nvidia says your framerates should increase from 60 frames per second to north of 120fps, which will reduce latency.

 Because neither service requires you to install any of your games, they share one very important feature in common: no game patches.
 You will never have to wait for the latest content update to download before playing your favorite game on either service, which will save time as well as space on your storage drive.

 Nvidia GeForce Now recently left beta testing and it currently costs $5 per month for the Founders membership.
 A free membership is also available but limits sessions to an hour.

 Project xCloud began public tests for xCloud in late 2019, and the service currently supports Android 6.0 and above as well as iOS 13.0 and above through its Testflight program.
 Dozens of games are available to play for free during this period on